SAP Fiori for SAP S/4HANA – Understanding SAP Business Roles

 Latest Update: 2nd blog of the series released – How SAP Business Roles simplify deploying SAP User Experience

-SAP has already delivered over 460 Business Roles with SAP S/4HANA and 300 Business Roles with SAP S/4HANA Cloud.
-Taking a Business Role perspective is encouraged widely across SAP S/4HANA User Experience for:
+SAP has already delivered over 600 Business Role templates with SAP S/4HANA Cloud, private eidtion and SAP S/4HANA On-Premise.
+There are also more than 400 Business Role templates with SAP S/4HANA Cloud, public edition.
+Taking a Business Role perspective is encouraged widly across SAP S/4HANA User Experience for:

 - evaluating apps and classic UIs in the SAP Fiori apps reference library;